Samuel525432/SamOS/README.md

 # SamOS
-a OS that is based on C
+a OS that is based on C and this is only a CLI-based OS